 Until World War I, Halifax's military character was moderated by a civilian shipbuilding industry, which brought considerable wealth to the port economy.
 During World War I and World War II the city was part of the North American lifeline to war-torn Europe.
 Halifax remains the principal naval outpost on Canada's east coast.

 This commercial, administrative and military center of Atlantic Canada is distinguished by a blend of modern office towers and restored buildings.
-Museums, shops and galleries lure locals and visitors to the city's waterfront boardwalk.
-Theater, symphony performances, live music, cinemas, pubs and cafés combine to create a lively downtown entertainment scene.
+Museums, shops and galleries lure locals and visitors to the waterfront boardwalk.
+Theater, live music, cinemas, pubs and cafés create a lively downtown entertainment scene.

 Many of the city's historic buildings were constructed by order of Prince Edward, Duke of Kent, Halifax's commander in chief 1794-1800.
 Princess Lodge, on Bedford Basin, was his primary residence.
 The prince commissioned the Town Clock on Citadel Hill to discourage tardiness, designing the four-sided tower so that it could be seen anywhere in town.

 Halifax Citadel National Historic Site is one of Canada's most visited attractions and is a great place to go for history lovers.
 The massive star-shaped fortification, among the best preserved in the country, offers historic re-enactments, museums, a noon gun firing and lofty views of the harbor.

 On the south shore of Nova Scotia facing the Atlantic Ocean, Halifax has been shaped by its physical location in many ways.
 On April 16, 1912, the crew aboard the cable repair ship Mackay-Bennett set sail from Halifax to retrieve the corpses of 306 Titanic victims.
 Fairview Lawn Cemetery , 3720 Windsor St., is the resting place for 121 of these individuals, many of whom are unidentified.